 Reducing Heat Penetration

 It is smart to keep curtains open and air circulating through areas that are not in direct sunlight.
-For areas directly facing the sun, however, you’ll best reduce heat penetration by bouncing solar rays away from your windows and back outside.
+However, for areas directly facing the sun, you’ll best reduce heat penetration by bouncing solar rays away from your windows and back outside.

 Best Window Coverings to Keep Heat Out